Path Lighting

 What do you ?
 What “traditions” or practices do you remember from your childhood?
 What did that teach you?

-Over the years, the church universal developed many practices to teach the to its people.
-It often had a hard journey, as it had to teach people from varying walks of to be one with each other.
+Over the years, the universal developed many practices to teach the to its people.
+It often had a hard journey, as it had to teach people from varying walks of life to be one with each other.
 It often had to surmount the lack of general education for centuries.

 Many of these practices are no longer used.
 Many have lost the intent, and even the instruction that went with them.
 They became empty words.
 Valuable was lost because people failed to teach well.